zfaustk/KHGraphDB/docs/language.md

 is the hop. `pos` is content.
 A new recipe is a new Type.
 The name moves.
 An episode is a vertex.
-KEEP hops IN while one is open. `EPISODE` in MATCH is not a write.
+KEEP hops IN while one is open.
+The look has a Pos.
+KEEP inherits it. `OPEN EPISODE` names a vertex. `EPISODE` in MATCH is not a write.
 CLOSE does not DELETE.

 A second MATCH starts from names already bound.
 UNWIND turns a list into rows.